silentdiverchris/Archivist/README.md

 Rather than dump a single subset of everything to one place, it can archive different sets of files in different directories to multiple places depending on inclusion and exclusion file specifications, retaining a complete history of them in one place such as a massive local or NAS volume, and just the latest X versions and/or the last Y days worth of various selections of them on any number of other fixed or removable volumes.

+While I want to be proof against fire, burglary and ransomware attack though rotating removable USB archives stored elsewhere and uploading AES Encrypted archives to the cloud, I also want to know that I always have at least 2 copies of everything that is important immediately to hand as proof against hardware failure or accidental deletion.

+I have 5 fixed SSD drives of 128, 256 or 512Gb capacity on my main machine, rather than one large disk / point of failure and store a subset of my archives on all of them, so each  has an 'Archives' directory and a set of filters that define what gets copied to which and how many generations are retained on each.
+Manually that'd get rather complicated but Archiver makes it very simple.

 You can define different backup jobs, perhaps one to back up everything to everywhere on an automated schedule and/or via a shortcut, one to add new photos and movies to an archive every week, set up desktop shortcuts to fire off backups of specific, frequently changing files like code and documents to fast internal drives, or to a specific volume if it's mounted, or whatever happens to be mapped to F: at the time.

 There is no UI other than the console output, it's driven from a single json configuration file 'appsettings.json' and reports to the console, plus optionally to a text log file and/or a SQL table and/or the Windows event log.